-4) Retained earnings
+3) Retained Earnings

-Retained earnings are the profits that the Company has earned till date, less any transfers to/from other comprehensive income income, or other distributions paid to shareholders if any
+Retained earnings are the profits that the Company has earned till date, less any transfers to/from other comprehensive income income, or other distributions paid to shareholders if any and less any transfers to Statutory reserve out of current year's profit pursuant to Section 45-IC of the RBI Act, 1934

-5) Other Comprehensive reserve
+4) Other Comprehensive Income

 Items of Other Comprehensive income represents the fair value changes (both realised/unrealised and net of income tax) in equity instruments irrevocably designated at FVTOCI as per the business model assessment of the Company and are not recycled to profit and loss.
-However the same can be transferred within equity as permitted by the Ind AS
+However the same can be transferred within equity as permitted by the Ind AS.